algosup/2024-2025-project-5-bubble-intermarche-team-4/documents/technical/TechnicalSpecifications.md

 - **Automatic Connection:** Once users accept the terms and conditions, they are automatically connected to the store's Wi-Fi network.
 - **Redirection to Cheerish:** After connecting, users are redirected to the Cheerish web application, allowing them to start using the website immediately.

-NDS require a server to run and an access to the stores WI-Fi router / dedicated gateway device.
+NDS require a server to run and access the store's WI-Fi router / dedicated gateway device.

 >Note: See the NDS [documentation](https://nodogsplash.readthedocs.io/en/latest/overview.html) for more information.